 Given that vinegar is the largest ingredient in Worcestershire, balsamic would be my first go-to when I’m looking for a substitute.
-Both provide tartness and sweetness and complex flavours.
+Both provide tartness and sweetness and complex flavors.

 While many people use Worcestershire in their bolognese, I prefer the sweet acidity of balsamic.

 And if you don’t have any balsamic vinegar a splash of red wine vinegar or sherry vinegar or apple cider vinegar or lemon juice and some brown sugar will play a similar role.

 2. Soy Sauce + Sugar

-In recipes like bolognese or beef stew or welsh rarebit where Worcestershire provids complex flavours, a splash of soy sauce.
+In recipes like bolognese or beef stew, soups or welsh rarebit or marinades where Worcestershire provides complex flavors, a splash of soy sauce.
 And possibly a pinch of brown sugar will work well.

 3. BBQ Sauce

-Most BBQ sauces will be sweeter and thicker than Worcestershire.
-They will also add similar onion based complex flavours.
+Most barbecue sauces will be sweeter and have a thicker consistency than Worcestershire.
+They will also add similar onion based complex flavors.
 If you don’t mind the sugar.
 Your steaks will taste different but will still be delicious.
 Steak sauce is another similar option.

-Given that both fish sauce and Worcestershire are made from fermented anchovies, there are similar flavours.
+Given that both fish sauce and Worcestershire are made from fermented anchovies, there are similar savory flavors.

-Worcestershire has a lot more sweetness and other flavours from the spices onion and garlic.
+Worcestershire has a lot more sweetness and other flavours from the spices onion and garlic powder.

 Start with half the amount of fish sauce and add a little brown sugar or molasses to provide sweetness.

 Coconut Aminos are a coconut based version of soy sauce.
-They are surprisingly similar to Worcestershire in terms of sweetness and savoury flavours.
+They are surprisingly similar to Worcestershire in terms of sweetness and savory flavors.

 They aren’t as vinegary but are a good match.